 - Conduct structured, competency-based interviews with documented scoring

-- Use panel interviews with diverse evaluators for final-round candidates
+- Use panel interviews with trained evaluators for final-round candidates

 - Perform structured reference checks tied to role competencies

-- Complete background screening in compliance with Texas law and organizational policy
+- Complete background screening in compliance with applicable law and organizational policy

-- Issue a written offer letter with clear terms before a verbal acceptance is relied upon
+- Issue a written offer letter with clear terms before relying on verbal acceptance

 - Launch a formal 30-60-90 day onboarding plan on day one